At Paraco, safety is a core value. Please keep these tips in mind to ensure your safety before, during, and after power outages.

 - Prepare instructions on how to turn off electricity, propane, and water.
 Review suggested preparations for weather hazards and natural disasters with Paraco and your other utility suppliers.
 Advise them of any special needs you may have.

-- Create an emergency preparedness plan and review it regularly with your family in order to stay safe during a potential disaster.
+- Create an emergency preparedness plan and review it regularly with your family to stay safe during a potential disaster.

 During the Storm